mdyd-dev/platformos-blog/README.md

 # Introduction

-platformOS Blog module will help you kick start simple blog page.
-Currently project consist of multiple modules that could be used separately or can be easily importeded to other projects.
-It can be installed on any production or staging instance via Partner Portal [here](https://partners.platformos.com/marketplace/pos_modules/19).
+pOS Blog, the platformOS blog module will help you kickstart a simple blog page.
+Currently, the project consists of multiple modules that can be used separately or can be easily imported to other projects.
+It can be installed on any production or staging instance via the Partner Portal [here](https://partners.platformos.com/marketplace/pos_modules/19).

 # Roadmap

-Project is still in progress, some of the features/tasks that are priority are listed below:
+This project is still in progress, some of the features/tasks that are a priority are listed below:

 * webpack integration
 * payment integration